-- 2.2.1 Obstacle observers, ground observers, timekeepers or any other Officials may not give directions, advice or information to the Athlete, while he is on the course in Marathon, in order to assist him.
+- 2.2.1 Obstacle observers, ground observers, timekeepers or any other Officials may not give directions, advice or information to the Athlete, while the Athlete is on the course in Marathon, in order to assist the Athlete.
 Exceptions: see Art.
-CD-943.2. - 2.2.2 Any Athlete who has received physical outside assistance by a third party not riding on the carriage will be eliminated by the Ground Jury. - 2.3 Penalties: see Art.
+CD-943.2. - 2.2.2 Any Athlete who has received physical outside assistance by a third party not riding on the carriage will be eliminated by the Ground Jury.

+2.3 Penalties: see Art.
 CD-969.